 This post may contain affiliate links.
 For more information, please see our affiliate policy.

-These easy Coffee Cake Muffins are perfect for brunch, breakfast, or as a food gift.
-No need to fight over the biggest slice; all of these walnut-studded cinnamon muffins are equally-sized and over-the-top delicious.
+This easy Coffee Cake Muffin Recipe is perfect for brunch, breakfast, or as a food gift.
+No need to fight over the biggest slice; all of these walnut-studded cinnamon coffee cake muffins are equally-sized and over-the-top delicious.

-If you like the cinnamon streusel that comes on top of fruit pies and crisps, you’ll love these walnut-spiked muffins.
+If you like the cinnamon streusel that comes on top of fruit pies and crisps, you’ll love these bakery style, walnut-spiked muffins.

 The batter itself is swirled with cinnamon and ginger, and then the streusel stars in the middle and as a topping on the muffins.
 That way, you get to enjoy the crunchy nuts, warm cinnamon, and sweet brown sugar in different spots for layer upon layer of flavor.